Auto Accident Frequent Questions from a Portland, Oregon Attorney licensed to practice in Washington State

 If I sustain permanent injuries from a vehicle accident, can I make a higher claim?

 Yes.
-If you have a doctor that states that you sustained a permanent injury due to a vehicle accident, you may claim additional pain and suffering, lost wages and/or earning capacity and any future medical treatment.
+If you have a doctor that states that you sustained a permanent injury due to a vehicle accident, you may claim additional pain and suffering, lost wages and/or earning capacity and any future medical treatment expenses.
 Determining exactly how much in damages your permanent injury is worth can be complex and will require documentation from a qualified medical expert.

 Will the Insurance Company Represent Me?